BabylonJS/Documentation/content/How_To/GUI/Gui.md

 ### TextBlock

-The TextBlock is a simple control used to display text: <Playground id="#XCPP9Y#2" title="Simple TextBlock Example" description="Simple example of adding a textBlock to your scene." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI15.jpg"/>
+The TextBlock is a simple control used to display text: <Playground id="#XCPP9Y#2" title="Simple TextBlock Example" description="Simple example of adding a textBlock to your scene." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI15.jpg" isMain={true} category="GUI"/>

 Here are the properties you can define: